ClonkAndre/IV-SDK-DotNet/README.md

 ## Documentation
 Not created yet.
 Check out the TestScript to see how you could create a script.

 The process is pretty easy tho: Create a new C# Class Library (choose whatever .NET language you would like to develop a script for), add a reference to **IVSDKDotNetWrapper.dll** and derive your main class from "**IVSDKDotNetWrapper.Script**".
 If you want to compile the script you have to add **.ivsdk** to your **Assembly name** in the Project **Properties** so it will be compiled as "**YourScript.ivsdk.dll**".

 ## Requirements
 - IV-SDK .NET requires GTA IV 1080 or 1070 like IV-SDK does.
-Other versions won't be supported.
+Other versions are not supported.
 - ASI loader.
 - Visual C++ 2005 Redistributable x86 which should already be installed on your PC if you've downgraded your game with the [GTA IV Downgrader](https://gtaforums.com/topic/976691-gta-iv-downgrader).
 - DirectX June 2010 SDK which should also already be installed on your PC if you've downgraded your game with the [GTA IV Downgrader](https://gtaforums.com/topic/976691-gta-iv-downgrader).